eThanJohnson99/manager/README.md

 - All sensitive credentials are managed in each database's `dev.env` file.
 - Compose files use `env_file: - dev.env` to inject variables.
 - **Do not commit real secrets to version control!**

----

-> Powered by eThanJohnson99 | MIT License